 - 3 Context

 Main statistical findings

-An overview of average prices for natural gas and electricity for the last three years (second half of each year) is given in Table 1.
+An overview of average prices for natural gas and electricity for the second half of the last three years (2013–15) is given in Table 1.

 Electricity prices for household consumers

 The analysis of electricity prices for households is based on prices for the medium standard household consumption band, namely one with annual electricity consumption between 2 500 and 5 000 kWh.

 Electricity prices for such medium-sized households were highest during the second half of 2015 in Denmark, Germany and Ireland (see Figure 1).
 By far the lowest electricity prices for household consumers were found in Bulgaria, with the next lowest prices reported for Hungary; household electricity prices were even lower in the former Yugoslav Republic of Macedonia, Bosnia and Herzegovina, Albania, Serbia and Kosovo.

 The average price of electricity for household consumers in the EU-28 (the prices for each EU Member State are weighted according to their consumption by the household sector) was EUR 0.211 per kWh in the second half of 2015.
 The price of electricity for household consumers in Denmark (EUR 0.304 per kWh) was 3.2 times as high as in Bulgaria (EUR 0.096 per kWh).

 The share of taxes and levies (including VAT) within the total price of electricity was lowest in Malta and the United Kingdom (4.7 % and 4.8 %), resulting from a relatively low VAT rate being applied to the basic price, while no other taxes were added; these were the only two EU Member States where the share of taxation in the final price was in single digits.